chrisjsewell/ipypublish/README.md

 }
 ```

-To access metadata, in the Jupyter Notebook Toolbar:
+There are three levels of metadata:

-- For notebook level: go to Edit -> Edit Notebook Metadata
+- For notebook level: in the Jupyter Notebook Toolbar go to Edit -> Edit Notebook Metadata
-- For cell level: go to View -> Cell Toolbar -> Edit Metadata and a button will appear above each cell.
+- For cell level: in the Jupyter Notebook Toolbar go to View -> Cell Toolbar -> Edit Metadata and a button will appear above each cell.
-[TO COME: output level, using `IPython.display(obj,metadata={"ipub":{}})`]
+- For output level: using `IPython.display.display(obj,metadata={"ipub":{}})`, you can set metadata specific to a certain output.
+Options set at the output level will override options set at the cell level. for an example of this, run the [MultiOutput_Example.ipynb](example/notebooks/MultiOutput_Example.ipynb).

 **Please note**, setting a value to `"value":{}` is the same as `"value":false` so,
 if you are not setting additional options, use `"value":true`.